Rating: ![]()

 The dub has its own funny moments, but there isn't a major effort put into clever dialogue or replacements for the jokes that don't translate.
 This entire category of the humor is more or less nonexistent in that version.

 That covers the funny, but there's one more thing: Fanservice.
 The jokes are clean, and while the series is sprinkled with awkward camera angles and compromising positions it's not noteworthy.
-Until, that is, the last episode, a malfunctioning-climate-control-induced parody of the must-have hot spring episode.
+Until, that is, the last episode, a malfunctioning-climate-control-induced parody of the must-have hot springs episode.
 The four main characters (and one more, for good measure) spend very nearly the entire episode--a fourth of the series--naked.
-Or, rather, wearing makeshift bikinis made up of an ever-changing array of just about everything you can think of: Baseball equipment, cooking utensils, and, my favorite, goldfish in a plastic bag.
+Or, rather, wearing makeshift bikinis made up of an ever-changing array of just about everything you can think of: Baseball equipment, cooking utensils, and, my favorite, goldfish in plastic bags.
 Humorous, probably; Titillating to some fans, definitely; In extremely poor taste, your call.

 All in all, Tenamonya Voyagers is a hit-and-miss pure-comedy romp.
 On the up side, there's no annoying plot or drama to get in the way, and the silly humor and parodies of sci-fi and classic anime are certainly funny for fans of either.
 On the down side, the world lacks solidity, a large percentage of the classic pop culture humor is going to be totally lost on a non-Japanese audience, and considering the volume of stupidity in the show, laugh-out-loud moments are rather sparse.

-It's not a bad straightforward comedy, and fans of quirky parodies might love it, but if you can't stomach straightforward silly girls in space action, don't even touch Tenamonya Voyagers--you might have an allergic reaction.
+It's not a bad straightforward comedy, and fans of quirky parodies might love it, but if you can't stomach straightforward, silly girls-in-space action, don't even touch Tenamonya Voyagers--you might have an allergic reaction.

 Very similar to Yamamoto Yoko: Starship Girl, though that series is less wacky.
 Project A-ko is also in a similar vein, but is more consistent, features a much more solid world, and the references are mostly anime-based so easier to get.
 A lot of it also reminded me of Battle Athletes Victory, and it of course has something in common with just about every comedy involving a bunch of girls in space.